m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

 ### Free Space Block (`FSPC`)

 Whenever a block of data gets used we write some data to it and the rest of the space is "free space".
-That "free space" is connected to a Free Space Block so we can very quickly find the block with enough space to save the next incoming blob of data.
+That "free space" is added to a Free Space Block so we can very quickly find the block with enough space to save the next incoming blob of data.